francisstephan/chinese-writer-rust/README.md

 ```html
 <li hx-trigger="click" hx-get="/size" hx-target="#content" hx-swap="innerHTML">
 ```
-This reads that a click on the element triggers an htmx event, calling the /size route; the div with id = `content` will be overwritten by the anwser, will fill the div's innerHTML.
+This reads that a click on the element triggers an htmx event, calling the /size route; the div with id = `content` will be overwritten by the anwser, which will fill the div's innerHTML.
 The /size handler reads as follows:
 ```rust
 pub async fn size(State(client): State<Arc<AppState>>) -> impl IntoResponse {
     let size = dbase::getsize(client).await;  // query database to get size